jimasp/behave-vsc/README.md

 - Not internationalised.
 There shouldn't be any date/time issues, but character sets are untested.
 (If this affects you, you may wish to raise a pull request.)
 - "Go to Step" context menu doesn't always match correctly (and never will).
 This is because there are a lot of ways to specify step matching and parameters in behave - `parse`;`re`;`cfparse`, and we would have to recreate these matching algorithms exactly.
 - "Go to step" context menu will only find steps that are in `.py` files in a folder called `steps` that is in your features folder (e.g. if you import steps in python from a steps library folder it won't find them).
 - Test side bar refresh button may be duplicated if more than one test extension is active, (this isn't really an issue as such, you may actually prefer it.
-MS have a [fix](https://github.com/microsoft/vscode/issues/139737), but it requires _other_ test extensions authors to update their code (this extension has applied the fix).
+MS have a [fix](https://github.com/microsoft/vscode/issues/139737), but it requires _other_ test extension authors to update their code (this extension has applied the fix).
-- Parallel test runs add up durations, making the test run look like it took longer than it actually did.
-Debug test runs also currently have invalid times.
+- vscode always adds up test durations.
+For parallel runs this means the parent test node reports a longer time than the test run actually took.
-- Running debug against _multiple_ test targets at once starts a fresh debug session for each test (because a separate behave process is run for each test).
+- Running debug against _multiple_ test targets at once starts a fresh debug session for each test (because a separate behave process is started for each test).
 This can cause some minor UI side effects like having to click debug stop button multiple times.
 If you are running multiple debug targets at once and you want to stop them, you can either just use the test run stop button instead, or use a keyboard shortcut for debug stop and hit that a couple of times, the default is Shift+F5.

 ---
 ## Contributing